Teachit Terms and Conditions

 13. Information collected

-a) It is necessary for Teachit to collect your personal information (including name, home and school address, email address, telephone number and job title) for the purposes of registering you as a user of the sites, to provide and administer the services, to inform you of suitable products and services offered either by Teachit or by other AQA group companies, and for market research.
+a) It is necessary for Teachit to collect your personal information (including name, home and school address, email address, telephone number and job title) for the purposes of registering you as a user of the sites.
+We also collect information as to your geolocation.
+This information is to enable us to provide and administer the services, to inform you of suitable products and services offered by Teachit, other AQA group companies or by carefully selected third parties.
 Your responses also help us to provide as complete a service as possible for you by ensuring that the sites and any appropriate advertising space that we sell reflects your needs and requirements.

 b) If your contact details change please amend details in the ‘edit your details’ section.